ibm-cloud-docs/vmwaresolutions/index.md

 {: toc-services="vmwaresolutions"}
 {: toc-completion-time="2h"}

-In this {{site.data.keyword.vmwaresolutions_full}} getting started tutorial, we take you through the process of ordering an instance and some add-on services for it.
+In this {{site.data.keyword.vmwaresolutions_full}} getting started tutorial, we take you through the process of ordering an instance and some services for it.
 {:shortdesc}

 ## Before you begin
 {: #getting-started-prereqs}

-Before you start to work with {{site.data.keyword.vmwaresolutions_short}}, review the following important information about browser requirements, users accounts, deployment options, and add-on services.
+Before you start to work with {{site.data.keyword.vmwaresolutions_short}}, review the following important information about browser requirements, users accounts, deployment options, and services.

 ### Browser requirements
 {: #getting-started-browser-req}